Baird raises Zynga to outperform

-Robert W. Baird raised Zynga Inc to "outperform" from "neutral," saying the social gaming company will benefit from the launch of new games this summer and its expansion into mobile devices.
+May 31 Robert W. Baird raised Zynga Inc (ZNGA.O) to "outperform" from "neutral," saying the social gaming company will benefit from the launch of new games this summer and its expansion into mobile devices.

 "This summer, we believe that Zynga will announce a new game slate, including 'mid-core' titles that should appeal to a broader audience of gamers, as well as sequels to existing franchises, such as Farmville," analyst Colin Sebastian wrote in a research report.